-You may wish to get in touch with the Licensing Inspector at your local council.
-To find your local council, go to Ignz.co.nz/local-government-in-nz/councils-in-aotearoa/council-websites-and-maps/
+You may wish to get in touch with the licensing inspector at your local council.
+To find your local council, go to localcouncils.govt.nz

 Your council could help you with information about the number and locations of current licensed premises, and opening and closing hours, in your neighbourhood.
 Councils also have information about the locations of existing alcohol control bylaws (liquor bans).